 Reach targeted profit margins even when you’re competitive

-Most e-commerce store owners dream of being the most competitive in their particular market.
-But usually, being competitive is mistaken with a race-to-the-bottom strategy, and therefore, profits are low.
+Most ecommerce store owners dream of being the most competitive in their particular market.
+But usually, being competitive is mistaken for a race-to-the-bottom strategy, and therefore, profits are low.

 Just because you aim to be competitive, doesn’t mean you have to be the cheapest and lose out on profits.

 Take this store as an example.

 Yes, this price will attract so many new customers and it can even build hype around this store.
 But an £80 difference from the closest competitor has two uncanny consequences.